raihanhd12/raihanhd12/README.md

 Im a Web Developer <!--and Quality assurance (QA) testers-->
 -----------------------------------------------------

 I am a fresh Informatics Engineering graduate experienced in web development with Laravel framework and MySQL, committed to delivering high-quality work.
 Skilled in working independently or in teams and able to work under pressure with a keen attention to detail.
-"I am also interested in pursuing a career as a QA tester.
+I am also interested in pursuing a career as a QA tester.
 I value software quality and have knowledge of software testing methodologies.
 With experience in functional testing, integration testing, regression testing, and load testing.
 I am dedicated to continuous learning and enhancing my QA skills in a competitive work environment.

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [Here](http:bit.ly/PortfolioRaihanHD)